Meagan Good Looks Like A Total Smokeshow In Bikini Top And Short Shorts

 “Couple goals,” another fan added.

 “Tell us about this bathing suit and cover up!
-Super cute,” another follower said, loving Good’s outfit.
+Super cute,” a third follower said, loving Good’s outfit.

-“Great couple enjoying life,” one fan commented.
+“Great couple enjoying life,” commented a fourth.

 Good doesn’t tend to share snaps of herself in swimwear too often, so her followers loved the change in pace.
 However, she does occasionally remind her followers of what a stunning physique she has.
 About a month ago, Good shared a throwback snap from an Essence photoshoot where she posed in a skimpy bikini that left little to the imagination.

 In that particular snap, Good looked like a completely different person.
-She rocked very short, blonde hair, which was a huge change from the braids she has been rocking lately.
+She rocked very short, blond hair, a huge change from the braids she has been rocking lately.
 However, her stunning smile remained the same, as did her voluptuous curves.

-Fans will have to stay tuned to Good’s Instagram page to make sure they don’t miss out on a single sizzling shot.
+Fans can stay tuned to Good’s Instagram page to make sure they don’t miss out on a single sizzling shot.